-Acceptance for the programme will depend on the standard and relevance of previous studies.
-All candidates need to be approved by the Dean of Law.
+Acceptance for the programme will depend on the standard and relevance of your previous studies.
+All students need to be approved by the Dean of Law.

 How to apply

-Graduate Diploma in Criminal Justice (GradDipCJ) students are required to pass 120 points above 100-level from the Bachelor of Criminal Justice degree, and these must include compulsory and optional courses.
+The Graduate Diploma in Criminal Justice (GradDipCJ) includes 120 points of compulsory and elective courses.